InfuseGroup/READMEs/bill_rogers.md

 ### Who Am I?

 Software Developer.
 Sports fan.
-Animation enthusiast.
+Learning enthusiast.

 I like getting things done by that I mean concrete things, something that I can point to when asked what I have been doing all afternoon.
 I dislike basically anything that gets in the way of that.
 I work hard and want to be proud of what I produce.